maticnetwork/matic-cli/README.md

 - `../../bin/express-cli.js --relay`
   - Relay transactions from testnet or mainnet to shadow node running in the devnet.

+- `../../bin/express-cli.js --fund-ganache-accounts`
+  - Transfer 10 eth to all the ganache accounts.

 ## `Milestone tests`

 The `express-cli` can also be used to perform few simulation based tests for the upcoming milestone feature.
 Please refer to the steps and requirements mentioned over [here](./docs/milestones.md) for running the tests.